sunport-ai/sunport-agent-business/docs/BUILD_SPECIFICATION.md

 - follow their mode-specific response template
 - pass all local tests

+### 🔒 Tool Usage Rules

+Agents may request tools via `ctx.tools.call(...)`.
+Agents must never implement tools or call external APIs directly.
+All external APIs (e.g. Google, SerpAPI) are implemented centrally in the runtime and stubbed in the local harness.

 ## 3. Global Output Quality Rules (All Agents)

 ### 3.1 Structure requirements (thorough, not shallow)